Assessment Lab: Working with Data Science Projects

 Enter

-as the key, and your name as the value. -
+STUDENT_NAMEas the key, and your name as the value.

 Click Create workbench to finish the creation of the workbench and the data connection.